-In 2020, WSDOT received a Salmon Recovery Funding Board (SRFB) grant to find a long-term solution that reduces flood and erosion damage to State Route 20 from the Skagit River during floods, and improves native fish habitat within the river and its floodplain.
+In 2020, WSDOT received a Salmon Recovery Funding Board (SRFB) grant to explore a floodplain restoration alternative as a potential solution to reduce flood and erosion damage to State Route 20 during Skagit River floods and improve native fish habitat in the river and its floodplain.

-The study team has documented existing floodplain processes and habitat conditions in the watershed and presented them to stakeholders and community members during a virtual community workshop in November 2022.
-The team solicited input on development of project alternatives and evaluation criteria and are refining the draft evaluation criteria.
+The study team began their work in January 2022, documented existing floodplain processes and habitat conditions in the watershed, and presented them to stakeholders and community members during a virtual community workshop in November 2022.
+The team also asked for input on the evaluation criteria that will be used to evaluate potential floodplain restoration alternatives and updated these criteria based on feedback received during the workshop.

 Timeline